Lakshya0257/LUNA-Spotify-/README.md

 ### Compile and Hot-Reload for Development

-npm run dev
+npm tauri dev

 ### Compile and Minify for Production

-npm run build
+npm tauri build

 ### Run Unit Tests with [Vitest](https://vitest.dev/)